rzetterberg/alven/README.md

 instead of localhost.

 To access the admin interface you goto `/admin`.
-Currently the project is setup to allow user registration to anyone.
+Currently the project is setup to allow user registration for anyone.
 When a registration is submitted the verification link is printed to the console.
 Copy the link from the console and open it in your browser to finish the registration.